-- To develop a bond with people belonging to rural regions in India to understand their future in terms of the current context of healthcare - To strive towards preserving the existing integrated systems of healthcare - To bring about and promote local innovations in community based health systems and integrated development - To be in a community based 'health and development' programme for removing biases that comes from distance learning. - To try various approaches to reach village communities and to first understand their pace of life, they're needs and aspirations, before planning and intervention. - To learn how concepts of Health can be kept simple, comprehensive and fair.
+- To bring about and promote local innovations in community based health systems and integrated development - To be in a community based 'health and development' programme for removing biases that comes from distance learning. - To try various approaches to reach village communities and to first understand their pace of life, they're needs and aspirations, before planning and intervention. - To learn how concepts of Health can be kept simple, comprehensive and fair.

-Networking
+D. Networking